ckeditor/ckeditor5/packages/ckeditor5-easy-image/docs/features/easy-image.md

 This is all.
 At this point, image upload will be automatically enabled in your application.

-If you're having troubles in setting up Easy Image, please [contact us](https://ckeditor.com/contact/).
+If you are having troubles in setting up Easy Image, please [contact us](https://ckeditor.com/contact/).

-### Demo

-The demo below uses the {@link builds/guides/overview#classic-editor Classic editor} configured (like above) to use the Easy Image service provided by CKEditor Cloud Services:

-{@snippet build-classic-source}

-{@snippet features/easy-image}

 ## Responsive images